 If you have minor children that have not lived in Colorado for at least 182 days immediately prior to you filing your divorce case, the Colorado Courts may not be able to enter any orders related to parental responsibilities.

-The divorce forms that may need to be filed for couples with no minor children are:
+The divorce papers that may need to be filed for couples with no minor children are:

 - Colorado Domestic Case Information Sheet